MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-feature-reference.md

 For users with a communication compliance match, you can choose one of the following settings in **Communication compliance settings**:

 - **Show anonymized versions of usernames**: User names are anonymized to prevent admins, analysts, data investigators, and reviewers from seeing who is associated with policy alerts.
 For example, a user 'Grace Taylor' would appear with a randomized pseudonym such as 'AnonIS8-988' in all areas of the communication compliance experience.
 Choosing this setting anonymizes all users with current and past policy matches and applies to all policies.
 User profile information in the communication compliance alert details will not be available when this option is chosen.
 However, user names are displayed when adding new users to existing policies or when assigning users to new policies.
 If you choose to turn off this setting, user names are displayed for all users that have current or past policy matches.
 - **Do not show anonymized versions of usernames**: User names are displayed for all current and past policy matches for communication compliance alerts.
-User profile information (the name, title, alias, and organization or department) is displayed for the user for all insider risk management alerts and cases.
+User profile information (the name, title, alias, and organization or department) is displayed for the user for all communication compliance alerts.

 ## Notice templates